Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+* Added: Option to show usernames in reactions
 * Added: Option to change format for activity-timestamps
 * Added: asgarosforum_filter_profile_row filter
 * Changed: Moved post-counter and report-button to the top